Orthodontic Emergencies – McKinney, TX

 When Sudden Injuries Require Immediate Attention

 Are you dealing with increased soreness or a loose wire?
 Worried your damaged appliance will negatively impact your treatment timeline?
 The truth is that it can if you leave it untreated for too long.
-Fortunately, at OakBrook Dental and Orthodontics, Dr. Coughlin is a board-certified orthodontist who can quickly treat your problem area and alleviate irritation, reduce discomfort, and help you feel better in less time.
-By calling our office, we will work to schedule your appointment as soon as possible, ensuring you achieve relief and avoid the potential for a delay in treatment.
+Fortunately, at OakBrook Dental and Orthodontics, Dr. Coughlin is a board-certified orthodontist who can quickly treat your problem area and alleviate irritation, reduce discomfort, and help you feel better in less time with treatment for orthodontic emergencies in McKinney, TX.
+By calling our dental office, we will work to schedule your appointment as soon as possible, ensuring you achieve relief and avoid the potential for a delay in treatment.
 But in the meantime, we will offer helpful suggestions as to how you can treat your orthodontic emergency at home.

 Some of the tips you can expect to receive include: